Guide to Getting Your Hands on Local

 The season we’ve been waiting for all year long brings us an abundance of local produce.
 Enjoy local corn on the cob, tomatoes, peaches, melons and more at your summer BBQ’s!

-Beans, Beet Greens, Blackberries, Blueberries (highbush & wild), Broccoli, Carrots, Cauliflower, Celery, Cherries, Collards, Corn, Cucumbers, Eggplant, Fennel, Garlic, Kale, Lettuce, Melons, Peaches, Peas, Peppers, Plums, Radish, Raspberries, Rhubarb, Spinach, Strawberries, Summer Squash, Swiss Chard, Tomatoes (Field grown & greenhouse), Various greens.
+Beans, Beet Greens, Blackberries, Blueberries (highbush & wild), Broccoli, Carrots, Cauliflower, Celery, Cherries, Collards, Corn, Cucumbers (field grown), Eggplant, Fennel, Garlic, Kale, Lettuce, Melons, Peaches, Peas, Peppers, Plums, Radish, Raspberries, Rhubarb, Spinach, Strawberries, Summer Squash, Swiss Chard, Tomatoes (field grown & greenhouse), Various greens.

 Fall is a great time to get out and explore Nova Scotia’s dynamic agriculture industry.
 Visit a u-pick, take part in a harvest and find out where your food comes from!